bahelit/ctrl_plus_revise/README.md

 None of the text you copy is stored or sent to any server.
 The AI model runs locally on your machine, ensuring your privacy and data security.

-Frontend:
-- GUI toolkit: `fyne`

-Learn more about the Fyne Toolkit at [fyne.io](https://fyne.io/).

-Tools:
-- Linter: `golangci-lint`

-Learn more about the GolangCI-Lint at [golangci-lint.run](https://golangci-lint.run/).

 ## Starting

 Dependencies: